Reem-lab/Trails-Tribute/README.md

 ![](https://img.shields.io/static/v1?label=BY&message=Reemoz&color=pink)
 <!-- Feel Free to Add, Update, Delete Any Section you find needs so -->

-# Portfolio
+# Build a Tribute Page

-> A Simple Software Engineer Portfolio App Made with Vanilla HTML5, CSS3.
-The Project Contains a Showcase with Information About Me, All of My Works (Apps), and a Contact Form for Communication
+> A simple tribute page for a doctor Dr. Norman Borlaug The man who saved a billion lives.

 ![screenshot](images/app_screenshot.png)